Medical Marijuana Laws in Nevada

 Patients will also be required to submit the following:

-• Patient diagnosed with chronic or debilitating medical condition
+- The Patient was diagnosed with chronic or debilitating medical condition

-• Name, address, phone number, social security number, and date of birth
+- The name, address, phone number, social security number, and date of birth of the Patient

 Once the application is submitted The Department of Health and Human Services will conduct a background check to determine if the applicant has ever been convicted of selling a controlled substance.
 The Department will also check the status of the medical provider who recommended the applicant for the program.
 There are several medical caregivers available in Nevada who can assist patients with their application.
 Once the application is approved the identification card is sent to the DMV to be issued to the successful applicant.

 What can a holder of a medical marijuana card do without being prosecuted by the State of Nevada?

 This is a critical question for holders of medical marijuana cards in Nevada, in essence this is what a patient can do without violating Nevada state law (remember, patients and caregivers are always subject to federal prosecution).
 The acts permitted are defined in Chapter 453 of the Nevada Revised Statutes.
 According to Nevada Statute, a person who is a holder of a valid marijuana is exempt from criminal prosecution for the following acts:

 - Aiding and abetting another in the possession, delivery or production of marijuana;